Needlesslord/Research-Project-Installer/docs/README.md

 ### How is it done?

+#### TODO0-1

+If you need more help, [here](https://www.youtube.com/watch?v=PDFITKDbs-M) you have a Youtube video Tutorial by Ivan Angelkoski that may help.

+#### TODO0-2

+[Here]() you can find the script without errors and small explanations.
+Remember that ";" is used to comment, so the explanations will be after them.

  - - - - - - - - - - - - - - - - **TO DO** - - - - - - - - - - - - - - - -

 solution: explanation on each todo and what they do and why they are build that way